I am the quiet voice of the homeless living in the camps within your cities.

 From the street, I see angry people raging against each other and setting the city ablaze.

-Throngs of youth push past me and trample on my only possessions screaming about unfairness and equality.
+Throngs of angry youth push past me and trample on my only possessions screaming about unfairness and equality.
 Am I not equal?

 You don’t really care about people like me.
 Sure, you say you want to ‘end’ homelessness and other ‘social ills’… But, all you do is talk.
-You never actually sit with me and ask what its like to be homeless.
+You never actually sit with me and ask what its like to experience homelessness.
 No, you’d rather people like me be gathered up and removed from your sight.
 You’d rather I not exist!
 Do you disagree?
 Then, why do you act like I don’t exist?

 Wisdom’s voice calls from the streets!
 I may be without a home but I am no fool.
 After your raging and rioting, you have homes to return to.
 You have families and friends to share life with.